Shreemahor/GPT-On-Wheels/README.md

 require way to much time*

 The front facing cubes are the TOF sensors, and the goggle-like sensors are distance sensors.
 This setup ensures that the powerful sensor for distance is front with the other sensro preventing side rams.
 In between the TOF sensors there is the RGB LED and behind is the L298N (closest thing I could find).
 The metallic sheet is the LCD Display.
 The red rectangular prisms are servos for pan-tilt.
 The pentagon on it is the camera.
-The wheels should be mechanum.
 On the second floor, behind is the raspberry pi 5.
 On the top floor, the black chip (hard to see in the render) represents a raspberry pi pico.
 The green parts on the top floor represnt the photoresistor, thermistor, accelerometer.
 Also there would be the mic and speaker behind the pi on floor 2, but this is not visible in the picture.
 Most importantly all of the various long and extremley important collection of power, wires, resistors, screws, powerbanks, the MB102, breadboards and more are not represnted because the focus is on the human parallel, but they are still important.